 Other new features include built-in YouTube export; hue, saturation, and brightness controls; keyboard shortcuts; and a slew of other performance tweaks, all optimized for Snow Leopard.

 ScreenFlow 2.0 costs $99.
-Registered owners of the original ScreenFlow can upgrade for $29.
+Registered owners of the original ScreenFlow can

 We’ll have a lot more to say about ScreenFlow 2.0 in our upcoming review.